Puppy School · Full-day puppy training in Hastings & St Leonards

 How is it different from Board & Train?

 No — that’s rather the point.
-Stays are gentle, gradual and in good company, and they teach your puppy that being apart from you is nothing to fear.
-Preventing separation anxiety now is far kinder than trying to fix it later.
+Nights with us are gentle, gradual and in good company, and they teach your puppy that being apart from you is nothing to fear.
+Preventing separation anxiety now is far kinder than attempting a fix later — once it takes hold there is no complete cure, only slow rehab.
+If you are local to Hastings and would rather ease into it, you can keep the nights flexible — see “Local to Hastings” above.

 Is my puppy too young, or too nervous?